-By visiting www.triaster.co.uk and www.triaster.com (“our site”) you are accepting and consenting to the practices described within this policy.
+By visiting www.triaster.co.uk and www.triaster.com (“our site”) you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998, the data controller is Triaster Ltd of Fugro House, Hithercroft Road, Wallingford, Oxfordshire OX10 9RB.
+For compliance with the General Data Protection Regulation (EU) 2016/679 the Data Controller is Triaster Ltd of Fugro House, Hithercroft Road, Wallingford, Oxfordshire OX10 9RB.

 - Information we collect from you automatically when you sign up to our site.
 This includes: